 The lowest incidence was observed in children zero to five months of age.
 The incidence increased sharply thereafter and peaked in children six to eleven and twelve to seventeen months of age, after which it decreased again.
 The crude IR decreased significantly in all age-groups, with incidence rate ratios ranging from 0.82-0.94.
-The largest and visually most consistent decrease in incidence was noted among children zero to five months of age, IRR 0.82 (95%CI 0.79-0.85), Figure 13
+The largest and visually most consistent decrease in incidence was noted among children zero to five months of age, IRR 0.82 (95%CI 0.79-0.85) (Figure 13).